cancellogic/Digital-Ocean-Live-Projection/README.md

 [5]  In tiny 6 point font there will be camera to projector calibration instructions... um...
 I'm not a "screen font bitmaps are low effort" programming ninja, sorry.
       Just left click the four corners of the bright projection to calibrate.
 [6]  The digital ocean should roll in.
 Enjoy the bright effect bad mathematics has on your skin, and bask in the subtle photonic waves.
-[7]  Not much motion in the ocean?  um... you could rewrite the webcam drivers to make it melty or... try a faster webcam, or live feed from your phone with elgato's software?
+[7]  Not much motion in the ocean and you are interacting with it? um... you could rewrite the webcam drivers to make it melty or... try a faster webcam, or live feed from your phone with elgato's software?
 Or try a beefy computer.
 Or remember to use "cargo run --release".
 [8[  Resolution?
 Yes, hardcoded mentions to a resolution supported by my projector might be included.
 Seek them out and change them if required.

 Happy new year all.
 Cheers, Dustan D